Picking family picture outfits is HARD!

 - Go with neutrals: You might want lots of bright colors – GO FOR IT!
 But When I put together outfits for family pictures I generally stick with lots of neutrals and one (mayyybe two) colors.
-Here all the boys are in neutrals, adelaide is in a small print, and i’m in a solid in a the same color palette as the print.
+Here all the boys are in neutrals, Adelaide is in a small print, and I’m in a solid in the same color palette as the print.
 The blues in the jeans act as the second color so we have neutrals, denim, and pinks.

 - Go for texture!
 Especially if you’re sticking with neutrals, pick pieces with lots of texture.
 I love the dimension the knits on Lincoln and Westley give the picture.
 My blouse, too, while being a solid color, has lots of texture going on.

 - If you want patterns, STAY SMALL: Tiny plaid is much better than big checks.
 Small florals work much better than big flowers.